juampa2010/Artisant-AI/windows-setup.md

 Start process
 ----

-**How-to** setup this example in your Windows LOCAL machine.
+**How-to** setup this example in your Windows instance.
 Note that this was tested only on a Windows LOCAL machine which serves as the AI Server machine that contains a couple of AI models.
 Note that process was mainly done for fun and learning purposes, and as an example to have something to be running quickly.

 1. Go to https://ollama.com/ and download it.